Nullreff/redpile-old/docs/messages.md

 --------

 In order to make Redpile easier to program, a higher level language should be implemented.
-This language will be compiled down to a series of RUP commands.
+This language will be compiled down to a series of commands.

 * Use pattern matching on messages sent.
 * Patterns are processed in order and the first matching one is run.